-The decrease in outstanding long-term debt from December 31, 2016 to September 30, 2017 was primarily the result of the Prepayments and quarterly scheduled debt principal repayments, partially offset by foreign exchange fluctuations, the Repricing, and interest accretion.
-For additional information regarding the interest on the Corporation's outstanding long-term debt, including the effective interest rates, see the Q3 2017 Financial Statements.
+The decrease in outstanding long-term debt from December 31, 2016 to December 31, 2017 was primarily the result of the Prepayments and quarterly scheduled debt principal repayments, partially offset by foreign exchange fluctuations, the Repricing, and interest accretion.
+The decrease in outstanding long-term debt from December 31, 2015 to December 31, 2016 was primarily the result of the repayment of the CDN 2013 Debentures (as defined below).
+For additional information regarding the interest on the Corporation's outstanding long-term debt, including the effective interest rates, see the 2017 Annual Financial Statements.
 To manage its interest rate exposure on certain of its debt, the Corporation previously entered into the Swap Agreements.

-The principal repayments of the Corporation's currently outstanding long-term debt over the next five years amount to the following:
+The principal repayments of the Corporation's currently outstanding long-term debt over the next five years, as adjusted for revised estimates of excess cash flow allocations to the principal repayment of the First Lien Term Loans (as defined below), amount to the following: